By Paul Taylor

 Plus, it also has two even more extreme versions:

 It might be a single, small bald spot.
-Which, of course, would be bad enough!
-But, multiple spots or larger patches could form instead.
+Which, on its own, would be bad enough.
+But you could get multiple spots or larger patches instead.

-However, the one defining characteristic that always seems to be present is just how fast it can all happen – you could develop bald spots literally overnight!
+However, the one defining characteristic that always seems to be present is just how fast it can happen.
+Alopecia areata tends to develop very suddenly.
+You could even develop bald spots quite literally overnight!

 And whilst the affected area could be anywhere on the body that grows hair, it's usually on the scalp (probably because it’s the fastest, most actively growing region of hair on the body).